jb102/sentiment_classification/README.md

 # SVM

 The SVM classifier was implemented using Sci-Kit Learn’s SVM model.
-The data wasvectorised using the TfidfVectorizer class.
+The data was vectorised using the TfidfVectorizer class.
 Shown below are the results from running this model on the same test sets.
 -----------------------------------
 | Test set             | F1 Score |